GaminRick7/ScholarSearch/README.md

 python run.py
 ```

+To load the database, you may either use your own data in line with src.app.models, or use the following CSV sourced from Kaggle: https://www.kaggle.com/datasets/nechbamohammed/research-papers-dataset.
+Place either csv file in the root directory.
+Next, initialize the database by navigating to `src.app.core` and running `init_db.py`.
+Ensure you have changed the variable `PAPERS_CSV_FILE` to the appropriate name of your CSV file in the root directory.

 ## Local Development (without Docker)
 Prerequisites: Python 3.11+, Node 18+/20+, PostgreSQL 15+, Redis 7+, ChromaDB server.

 1) Python environment and deps
+In the root directory, start a python virtual environment and install requirements:
 ```bash
 python -m venv venv
 source venv/bin/activate